BrunoScaglione/TCC-Autonomous-Ship/notes/priorities.md

 - yaw controller: intead of tau it's rudder angle0
 - control allocation receives surge velocity from \state topic, not \filtered_state
 - The value of LOS paramater R is not clear
+- future work: interpolate between desired velocities (b-splines).
+Now, there is a
+- realtively large jump in the actuator each time changes waypoint

 # TODOS
 - service for getting the updated waypoints (user dragged them in gui) from venus